 Think of it like packing a suitcase: instead of stuffing clothes randomly and creating bulky lumps, you neatly roll and compress everything to save space, leaving room for new items for the trip ahead.

 With Business Central compression, data from closed fiscal years—like ledger entries, budgets, and warehouse activities—is summarized and condensed.
-This trimmed-down data remains fully available for reports and audits but uses much less storage space and improves overall system speed.
+This trimmed-down data remains fully available for reports and audits but uses much less storage space and improves overall system speed. everything you should know about Business Central

 Compression is most effective when your Business Central system has large volumes of old transactional data that users no longer need every day.
 A good time to run compression is after closing a fiscal year, when sales, purchase, and ledger entries are final.